-In 1968 we owned a French-made precision slicing knife with an adjustable cutting guide, a revolutionary design from a time where performance and quality were prioritized by default.
-Regrettably, after 50 years of service, it was starting to show its age.
+In 1968 my parents had bought a French-made DUX classic knife from Victorinox, a revolutionary design from a time where performance and quality were prioritized by default.
+The experience was such that it was my mother’ long time favorite slicer before it was handed to me.
+Regrettably, after 50 years of service, the knife itself was starting to show its age.

 What to do?
-In 2016, through a crowdfunding project, we re-designed the BaouRouge’ Precision Slicing Knife based on the principle of its 1968 precursor, since it’s patent was now public, working on ergonomic and comfort while leaving the original mechanical principle intact, through a new handle and screw mechanism.
+In 2016, through a crowdfunding project, we re-designed the BaouRouge’ Precision Slicing Knife based on the principle of its 1968 precursor, working on ergonomic and comfort while leaving the original mechanical principle intact, through a new handle and screw mechanism.
 The resulting version, now in its third iteration – each time taking into account extensive user’ feedback, is a modern, manual food slicer that performs even better than the original!
 You can see the video explaining how the knife came into existence below.

 This improved version has it’s name fully registered with the French institute of industrial property (INPI) and has passed the mandatory food safety tests required for sale in US and EU markets (FDA compliance).